DghostNinja/DghostNinja.github.io/_posts/2025-04-22-Vulnerable-Bank-API .md

 ## API2: Broken Authentication

 Broken Authentication is one of the most dangerous vulnerabilities in web and API security.
-It happens when an application fails to properly verify user identity or enforce authentication controls — allowing attackers to impersonate users or access protected resources.
+It happens when an application fails to properly verify user identity or enforce authentication controls, allowing attackers to impersonate users or access protected resources.